RunMat

 Is there a desktop version?

-The RunMat desktop app is coming very soon.
-It will provide the same interface as the browser sandbox with full local file system access.
-In the meantime, the CLI is available today for local script execution.
+Yes.
+The RunMat desktop app provides the same interface as the browser sandbox with full local file system access.
+Download it from the download page, or use the CLI for local script execution.

 Does RunMat support plotting?